-As in the case of the metal-poor group, we have plotted the abundances of the selected lines for each star as a function of E.P. and reduced EW in Fig. 13.
+As in the case of the metal-poor group, we have plotted the abundances of the selected lines for each star as a function of E.P. and reduced EW in Fig. 11.
 This group shows that our selected lines are well-behaved, in the sense that excitation and ionization balance are in general satisfied.
-Usually a difference between ionized and neutral iron abundances is less than 0.1 dex for this group of stars, which can be confirmed with Fig. 10.
-There are few exceptions, such as the hot stars Procyon and HD 49933, and the solar-type stars $\epsilon$ For, $\alpha$ Cen B and $\mu$ Ara.
-The latter presents the larger ionization imbalance, which can be explained by the rather large excitation imbalance (with a slope of $-0.012\pm$ 0.008 dex in the regression fit as a function of E.P.).
-We find no significant trend as a function of log(EW/ $\lambda$ ) when considering the errors of the regression fits.
-Note that the hot stars Procyon and HD49933 also present a significant excitation imbalance in the regression fits.
+Usually a difference between ionized and neutral iron abundances is less than 0.1 dex for this group of stars, which can be confirmed with Fig. 9.
+There are few exceptions, such as the hot star Procyon, and the solar-type stars ε For, α Cen B and μ Ara.
+The latter presents the larger ionization imbalance, which can be explained by the rather large excitation imbalance (with a slope of -0.012 ± 0.008 dex in the regression fit as a function of E.P.).
+We find no significant trend as a function of $\log(\mathrm{EW}/\lambda)$ when considering the errors of the regression fits.
+Note that the hot stars Procyon and HD49933 also present a significant excitation imbalance in the regression